-Her work appears in art21, Rhizome, Hyperallergic, Real Life Magazine, Vice Motherboard, Ars Technica and SF MOMA’s Open Space.
-She has lectured at the De Young Museum, Stanford University, School of Visual Arts, and more.
+Her work appears in art21, Art Practical, Daily Serving, Rhizome, Hyperallergic, Real Life Magazine, Vice Motherboard, and SF MOMA’s Open Space.
+She has lectured at the De Young museum, Stanford University, School of Visual Arts, and more.
 Her essay “Materiality to Machines: Manufacturing the Organic and Hypotheses for Future Imaginings,” was published in The Routledge Companion to Biology in Art and Architecture.
 She also serves as a co-organizer and co-curator for REFRESH, in partnership with Eyebeam, and is the program manager for the Processing Foundation, and host for the podcast PRNT SCRN produced by Art Practical.

 * All photos are taken by, Dorothy Santos, unless otherwise noted.